 The 1st Special Service Force, the Alamo Scouts, and the Army Ranger battalions had somewhat different training, as special operations units often do.

 Numerous books describe the training environments and attitudes in these units to be very adaptive and open to ideas outside normal Army and military protocols.
 This was due to the special needs of their missions and to the types of men attracted to such units.
-One such provision was sentry removal, which required stealth and quick killing skills.
-Neither the bayonet nor boxing provided insights for this.
+One such provision was sentry removal, which required stealth and quick killing skills: Neither bayonet drills nor boxing provided insights into this.
 Various knife, strangling, and choking techniques were devised, probably with a fair amount of Defendu influence.

-Another skill set was covert infiltration of enemy lines.
-This was usually done at night and in squad-sized units, and required infiltrators to kill as many enemies as possible, as quietly as possible, as long as possible, before the shooting started and the alarm was sounded.
+Another skillset was covert infiltration of enemy lines.
+This was usually done at night and in squad-sized units.
+It required infiltrators to kill as many enemies as possible, as quietly as possible before the shooting started and the alarm was sounded.
 All of this was, of course, a throwback to World War I, the lessons of which had been lost during the emaciation of the U.S. military in the two decades after that war.